givka/digeiz-corrupted/README.md

 In order to effectively find the corrupted frames, we want to find frames that are similar and frames that are unique.
 I implemented this by comparing each histogram with all the other histograms, and counting hom many of them have a histogram correlation distance (from 0.0 [no correlation] to 1.0 [same frame]) that is more than 0.8.

-This will then give me a percentage of how many frame are simal to this frame.
-If the percentage of frames similar to this frame is more than 50%, the frame is considered not corrupted.
+This will then give me a percentage of how many frame are similar to this frame.
+If the percentage of frames similar to this frame is more than 50%, the frame is not considered corrupted.

 ### Find the correct flow
-I first considered using Face detection, but actually, for this video, the face  move slower than the camera, which makes tracking difficult.
+I first considered using Face detection, but actually, for this video, the face  moves slower than the camera, which makes tracking difficult.

 I then used Features, Descriptors and Matchings to get the homography matrix between frames, which can give me the translation between frames, but it turns out it was costly and did not provide good result.